joelchelliah/simple-repl-in-haskell/README.md

 As stated earlier, a REPL consists of four steps.
 We will start by implementing each of these steps as separate functions and finally compose them together to create our REPL.

 ### Read
 The first step is reading and parsing the input.
-Since we want to keep things simple, we'll ignore the parsing bit and stick to just reading the input in as a regular string:
+Since we want to keep things simple, we'll ignore the parsing bit and stick to just reading the input as a regular string:
 ```Haskell
 read' :: IO String
 read' =  getLine